 The glute ham raise has always been a controversial exercise in the fitness world.
-Ranging from being called one of the best hamstrings and glute exercises to one of the most dangerous knee flexion and extension exercises, it's no secret that the glute ham raise is on more of the advanced side of the training spectrum.
-As someone who has done this exercise on and off for quite some time, I will be diving into if this exercise is truly worth the risk as well as giving you some safe and effective alternatives you can try out for yourself.
+From being called one of the best hamstrings and glute exercises to one of the most dangerous knee flexion and extension exercises, it's no secret that the glute ham raise is on more of the advanced side of the training spectrum.

 Is The Glute Ham Raise Safe?